Elżbieta Waszkiewicz1ABCDE, Robert Bąk 2ABCDE*

 Abstract

-Results: The similarities of the effort only concern the intensity zones (borderline of low and average) and respecting the warm-up based on exercises without the violin and bow. b the main part of the student each time included two complexes of violin exercises (the first one, in the initial phase, was also an extension of the warm-up, but based on exercises specific to violin playing), while the teacher's 4.
-The similarities of monitoring health indicators concern the pain experienced during the exercises, while the differences concern HR before the exercises.
-The documented motivation for the student's exercises differs from the teacher's model.
+Results: The similarities of the effort only concern the intensity zones (borderline of low and moderate) and respecting the warm-up based on psychomotor tasks without the violin and bow.
+Differences: the main part of the student sessions each time included two complexes of violin specific tasks (the first one, in the initial phase, was also an extension of the warm-up, but based on specific to violin playing), while the teacher's 4.
+The similarities of monitoring health indicators concern the pain experienced during the psychomotor activity, while the differences concern HR before the effort.
+The documented motivation for the student's psychomotor activities differs from the teacher's model.
 The teacher assessed her own motor and artistic indicators higher than the student's.
-The positively correlated indicators of the student's musical exercise complexes are very high (r = 0.805, p<0.01).
+The positively correlated indicators of the student's musical complexes of psychomotor tasks are very high (r = 0.805, p<0.01).
 The teacher assessed the range and tempo of movement the highest in herself (M = 22.25 points), and the student's power (M = 20.33 points).

 AMA: